Negligent Security Lawyer in NYC

-Owners and managers of apartment buildings, office buildings, parking lots, shopping centers, stadiums and other properties owe a duty of care to residents, workers or members of the general public who use these facilities.
-Lack of proper security is an example of negligence on the part of people and organizations responsible for safety of customers, renters and others.
+Owners and managers of apartment buildings, office buildings, parking lots, shopping centers, stadiums, and other properties owe a duty of care to residents, workers, or members of the general public who use these facilities.
+Lack of proper security is an example of negligence on the part of people and organizations responsible for the safety of customers, renters, and others.

 Examples of indefensible lack of security include situations such as the following: